DenverArtMuseum/biophilia-pub/content/Glossary.md

 ## C {#c}

-Climate change {#climate-change}
+Climate Change {#climate-change}
-: long-term shifts in temperatures and weather patterns, either natural or caused by human activities, such as the burning of fossil fuels.
+: long-term shifts in temperatures and weather patterns, either natural or caused by human activities, such as the burning of fossil fuels

 ## D {#d}

 Deep Ecology {#deep-ecology}
 :  an environmental philosophy based in the belief that humans must radically change their relationship to nature from one that values nature solely for its usefulness to human beings to one that recognizes that nature has an inherent value.
 Sometimes called an “ecosophy,” deep ecology is a social movement that sometimes has religious and mystical undertones.
-The phrase originated in 1972 with Norwegian philosopher Arne Naess.
+The phrase originated in 1972 with Norwegian philosopher Arne Næss.

 ## E {#e}